joedolson/wp-to-twitter/src/readme.txt

 = 4.2.5 =

 * Bug fix: Fatal error thrown on PHP 8+ if removing stray characters from tag boundaries due to obsolete argument usage in `mb_strrpos()`.
 Props @toru.
+* Bug fix: Update classes to allow dynamic properties following PHP 8.2 dynamic prop deprecation.
+* Bug fix: If template tags were re-ordered in the `wpt_tags` filter, they were not also reordered in values.
+* Filter: add `wpt_custom_tag` filter to manage the value of custom tags added in `wpt_tags`.

 = 4.2.4 =